Ellis Carr, President & Chief Executive Officer

 Natalie Gunn, Chief Financial Officer and Chief Administrative Officer

 Natalie Nickens Gunn is responsible for formulating and executing Capital Impact’s financial road map, capital base expansion, and investor relations.
-She also manages the overall direction for accounting, tax, audit, treasury and financial planning and analysis.
-Mrs. Gunn has more than 20 years of corporate financing and accounting experience across the public and private sectors, including serving as Capital Impact’s Controller before stepping into the Chief Financial Officer position.
+She also manages the overall direction for accounting, tax, audit, treasury and financial planning and analysis, and also responsible for Capital Impact’s Information Technology, Human Resources and Corporate Services functions.
+Mrs. Gunn has corporate financing and accounting experience across the public and private sectors, including serving as Capital Impact’s Controller before stepping into the Chief Financial Officer & Chief Administrative Officer position.
 Prior to joining Capital Impact, she held senior positions at the Government National Mortgage Association (Ginnie Mae), National Cooperative Bank, N.A.
 (NCB), Capital Automotive REIT, Host Hotels and Resorts and PricewaterhouseCoopers.
 Mrs. Gunn is a Certified Public Accountant and graduated magna cum laude from Hampton University with a degree in accounting.

 Amy Sue Leavens, General Counsel, Chief Compliance Officer and Corporate Secretary